martianbug/hamison_dashboards/README.md

 5. Once you have your final information to upload to OpenSearch, finally uploader_csv_to_json_to_opensearch.py can be run to upload it.

 ## Data
 The data used for this project are the tweets deployed during the 'COP27' Climate convention.
 They all include hashtags like "#COP27" to filter by this particular event in search for misinformation patterns.
 This data was extracted using the [Twitter API](https://docs.x.com/fundamentals/developer-apps#overview)

 ## Dependencies
 Use `pip install -r requirements.txt' to automatically install all dependencies used by the different parts of this repository.
-Apart from them, data_explorer repository by @alpgarcia (https://github.com/alpgarcia/data_explorer/tree/main) is used for some functions.
+Apart from them, [data_explorer](https://github.com/alpgarcia/data_explorer/tree/main) repository by @alpgarcia was used for some functions.

 ## Acknowledgements
 This work was supported by the HAMiSoN project grant **CHIST-ERA-21-OSNEM-002**, **AEI PCI2022-135026-2** (MCIN/AEI/10.13039/501100011033 and EU “NextGenerationEU”/PRTR).